WatchBambi/DCS-F-117/PlaneLuaSwap/README.txt

-To swap to the funny loadouts, just backup your original F-117.lua in the base folder and replace it with the new one here.
-You must rename the new one to F-117.lua.
+To swap to the funny loadouts, just

+1. Backup your original F-117.lua in the base folder
+2. Replace it with the new one here.
+3. You must rename the new one to F-117.lua.

 A note about the HARMs: Only fire one at a time.